avivbp/Lattice-Generation/README.md

    b. run exactCorrFromLattices.m using the lattice_vectors.m file. you should change the input path according to your hierarchy and change the
       output path however you like.
 This will create a file called corrMatrices.m.

    c.
-In order to use the corrMatrices.mat file, use the extract_numpyArr_from_MATLABArr.py python code and provide it the path in which corrMatrices.mat is at.
+In order to use the correlation matrices found in the corrMatrices.mat file, use the extract_numpyArr_from_MATLABArr.py python code and provide it the path of corrMatrices.mat.

 5) Image Completion Using FCNN:
 6)